meefen/RepRes/index.md

 ---
 layout: page
-title: Tools for Reproducible Research
+title: Reproducible Research and Academic Workflow
-tagline: Spring, 2016
+tagline: Summer, 2017
-description: A course on tools for reproducible research, UW-Madison
+description: A one-credit course on tools for reproducible research and academic workflow, University of Minnesota--Twin Cities
 ---

 #### Course summary

+TO_BE_REVISED

 A minimal standard for data analysis and other scientific computations is that they be _reproducible_: that the code and data are assembled in a